Your Directors hereby present their Annual Report together with the audited accountsof the Company for the financial year ended 31st March 2020.

 (c) they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the company and for preventing and detecting fraud and otherirregularities;

 (d) they have prepared the annual accounts on a going concern basis;

 (e) they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively; and

 (f) they have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

 5. CORPORATE GOVERNANCE

 In terms of the Listing Regulations a report on Corporate Governance along withAuditors' Report on its compliance is annexed forming part of the Annual Report.

-In line with therequirements of new Companies Act 2013 your Company has constituted new Board Committeesand has in place all the statutory Committees required under the law.Details of BoardCommittees along with their terms of reference composition and meetingsof the Board and Board Committees held during the year are provided in the CorporateGovernance Report.
+In line with the requirements of Companies Act 2013 your Company has constituted theBoard Committees and has in place all the statutory Committees required under the law.Details of Board Committees along with their terms of reference composition and meetingsof the Board and Board Committees held during the year are provided in the CorporateGovernance Report.